SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 class_name=>meth( EXPORTING a = b c = d     "a/c: importing parameters in the method signature
                   IMPORTING e = f ).        "e: exporting parameter in the method signature

-"If f is not yet available, you could also declare it inline to store the value.
+"To store the value of the parameter, you may also declare it inline.

 class_name=>meth( EXPORTING a = b c = d
-                  IMPORTING e = DATA(f) ).  "f receives type of e
+                  IMPORTING e = DATA(z) ).

 "Calling (static) methods having a changing parameter;
 "should be reserved for changing an existing local variable and value